Gadhafi’s son says he has ‘solid proof’ Sarkozy took Libyan cash

 According to the AP, the charges include illegally funding his campaign, passive corruption, and receiving money from Libyan embezzlement.
 Sarkozy has repeatedly and vehemently denied any wrongdoing.

-Moammar Gadhafi was killed in violence the engulfed the country in 2011, and now Libya is still split between rival governments in the east and west while ports and beaches are largely in the hands of armed groups.
+Gadhafi was killed in violence that engulfed the country in 2011, and now Libya is still split between rival governments in the east and west while ports and beaches are largely in the hands of armed groups.

 After this military intervention, Seif al-Islam Gadhafi gave an interview to Euronews in March 2011 alleging that Sarkozy had received money from the Libyan government.